-The course is primarily aimed at students who want to obtain a broad but basic insight into economics, but do not intend (or want to keep open the option) to progress to further study of economics in their 2nd year.
+The course is primarily aimed at students who want to obtain a broad but basic insight into economics, but do not intend (or do not want to keep open the option) to progress to further study of economics in their 2nd year.
 Students who do plan (or want to keep open the option) to progress to Economics 2 should take Economics 1.
-Students who are enrolled on Economics 1 should not also enrol on Economic Principles.

 Entry Requirements (not applicable to Visiting Students)

 |Prohibited Combinations|| Students MUST NOT also be taking